ropensci-archive/roweb2/content/blog/2018-04-17-author-survey.md

 came up in our previous survey, and Miles McBain recently wrote about it in his [blog post about reviewing **bowerbird**](https://milesmcbain.xyz/ropensci-onboarding2/).
-As we don’t see a strong net pull in either direction, we don’t plan to change submission requirements, and we’re worried that a multi-step process would make too much work for reviewers.
+As we don't see a strong net pull in either direction, we don't plan to change submission requirements, and we're worried that a multi-step process would make too much work for reviewers.
 One useful suggestion, though, is for authors of early-development packages to open discussions on our [forum](http://discuss.ropensci.org/) to solicit early input.